May 20th, 2017 – By: William Larsen – Civilians News – “News For All Views” – What Will The Economy Look Like In 50

 2) The vouchers or sub currency’s, might also be used to pay federal government taxes.

 3) The vouchers or sub currency, could then be used to purchase the same “product vouched.”
 In turn these vouchers could resupply companies with the same product they obtained the government subsidized vouchers for, essentially using these vouchers to resupply and then sell their goods for currency, if they so choose.
 Housing vouchers could only be used for housing and taxes….
 Food vouchers could only be used for food, or taxes.

-Imagine, what if real estate barons, collecting social security rent checks, could only use housing vouchers, for housing…… or perhaps taxes as well…….
-This might lead to a whole plethora of cultural evolution’s surrounding the concept of appreciation….
+Imagine a world, where real estate barons collecting social security, rent checks, could only collect housing vouchers, and use them for housing…… or perhaps taxes as well…….
+This might lead to a whole plethora of cultural evolution’s, likely surrounding the concepts of appreciation, money and greed….

 I believe another economic evolution, moving forward, will surround the topic of inheritance……

 I believe greed today, often stems from wealthy individuals, who believe they are “eluding their families from labor,” through growing excessively rich.